An Amazing Awesome Weekend in Old Saint Augustine

 St. Augustine Lighthouse & Maritime Museum

 This iconic St. Augustine lighthouse, completed in 1874, offers amazing panoramic views—once you climb all 219 steps of the 165-foot tower, that is.
-The museum has some fascinating displays that include maritime artifacts and some recent archaeological discoveries.
+The museum has some fascinating displays and archaeological discoveries.

 St. Augustine Lighthouse & Museum

-Visitors to the St. Augustine lighthouse can enjoy some of the best views of the city, learn more about the Nation’s oldest port, and learn how this incredible monument to history played a pivotal role in St. Augustine’s maritime history.
+Visitors to the St. Augustine lighthouse can enjoy some of the best views.
+Learn more about the Nation’s oldest port, and how this incredible monument to history played a pivotal role in St. Augustine’s maritime history.
 The lighthouse stands tall above the beautiful shores of Anastasia Island.

 ENJOY A COCKTAIL